niblyx-malnus/pools/README.md

 An ecosystem of composable apps would benefit from a minimal and clear %pals-sized agent specialized for this purpose.

-By delegating responsibility for role management (apart from host/member), metadata, visibility/discoverability and invite/request messages to the client app and restricting all actions on the pool to the host ship %pools becomes a very compact and general tool.
+By delegating responsibility for role management (apart from host/member), metadata, visibility/discoverability and invite/request messages to the client app and restricting all actions on the pool to the host ship, %pools becomes a very compact and general tool.